My mother’s stuffing recipe was passed down through the generations. It pairs perfectly with any type of poultry, including turkey.

 - Once the stuffing is cooled, fill the chicken.

-- When filling, you can sew up the opening with a piece of kitchen yarn.
+- When filling, you can sew up the opening with a piece of kitchen yarn, or close with skewers.

 - Bake in oven 350F for 1.5 hours depending on weight.